-Described as a self-made millionaire and current life coach, Tony Robbins is one of the longer running advocates of motivational speaking and self-awareness.
+He is described as a self-made millionaire and current life coach and is one of the longer-running advocates of motivational speaking and self-awareness.
 At 59 years old, he has had his supporters and detractors over the years, making him somewhat of a controversial figure.

 Recent events have made him a target of women’s rights groups and the #metoo movement after allegations of repeated sexual misconduct involving women have surfaced.
 Based on the current cultural climate, this is likely to spell doom for his book sales and speeches, which bring in a tidy sum of money for him.

-When accusing someone of being a scam (artist) you need to have some substantial evidence to back it up, especially when considering that Robbins has a few million dollars to pay for lawyers (or settlements).
+When accusing someone of being a scam artist, you need to have some substantial evidence to back it up, especially when considering that Robbins has a few million dollars to pay for lawyers and settlements.

-This reality may become very important in the near future, as some of the recent accusations have him selecting women from the audience that are invited to meet with him personally after his motivation talks.
+This reality may become very important in the near future, as some of the recent accusations have him selecting women from the audience who are invited to meet with him personally after his motivational talks.
 Time will tell how much these recent events will impact his marketability, so for now we should just let sleeping dogs lie.

-But Robbins troubles aren’t of recent vintage.
-People were calling him a scam artist decades ago, and for various reasons.
+People were calling him a scam artist decades ago and for various reasons.
 People may fail to get any benefit from these motivational speakers, life coaches, and others in the burgeoning Personal Development industry.

 It is worth noting here that even major, reputable publications have gotten into the act, supporting Robbins’ approach to success and wealth.
-Forbes, calling him “a major jerk” maintains that people should still listen to him.
+Fortune Magazine once referred to him as the “CEO Whisperer.”